Kelvin, Bringelly: Modifications and dates

-Its current entry drive orientation (from the south, south-west and south-east) dates from a c.
-1990 subdivision which created a new road in from the south-east, called The Retreat.
+Its current entry drive orientation (from the south, southwest, and southeast) dates from a c.
+1990 subdivision that created a new road in from the southeast, called The Retreat.
 The original estate access up until then was from the east over Thompson's Creek, approaching the house from the north-east then north.

-During field inspections for the Heritage Study Review undertaken in 2004, it was noted that the gardens and setting in the immediate environs of the group has undergone some changes since 1992.
+During field inspections for the Heritage Study Review undertaken in 2004, it was noted that the gardens and setting in the immediate environs of the group have undergone some changes since 1992.
 Photographic records indicate that some vegetation to the rear of the house has been removed.
-According to the present landowner general garden maintenance was conducted at the site over the last few years.
-In addition the wider setting of the site is being encroached upon by residential development.
+According to the present landowner, general garden maintenance was conducted at the site over the last few years.
+In addition, the wider setting of the site is being encroached upon by residential development.
 Nonetheless, some of earlier mature trees remain, including the fig that forms a centre-piece in the driveway loop.
 The fencing and various entrance gates described in 1992 are still intact.